TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/database-options.md

 ## Introduction
 Tyk Dashboard requires a persistent datastore for its operations.
 By default MongoDB is used.
 From Tyk v4.0, we also support PostgreSQL.

-## MongoDB Support Versions and Drop-in Replacement
+## MongoDB Supported Versions and Drop-in Replacement

 {{< mongodb-versions >}}